 I think it’s safe to say that my newborn has officially left newborn world and we have entered baby world.
 My husband can’t wait to throw her in the air and wrestle her, and I’m sad she’ll slowly start needing me less and less.

 But we’re both of course excited to continue to see who she becomes.
 And we’re thrilled that she SLEEPS!

 Newborn sleep was part of my certification this summer and I got to put my new learning into practice when Avery joined us this fall.
-Although you cannot “sleep train” a newborn, you can absolutely establish healthy habits from the start, and after walking through it with my own babe, here’s what stuck out the most.
+Although you cannot “sleep train” a newborn, you can absolutely establish healthy habits from the start, and after walking through it with my own babe.

 An awake window is the amount of time your child is awake from nap to nap, or nap to bedtime.

 From 0-6 weeks old, a newborn can only handle 45-60 minutes awake before becoming overtired, and from 6-12 weeks old, a newborn can only handle 60-90 minutes awake.

 Yes, I know, that’s not a lot of time!

 Whether you’re aiming for a crib nap, carrier nap, stroller nap, etc., keep a close eye on the clock so you can give your baby the opportunity to sleep before it becomes an overtired fight, as it’s incredibly challenging for an overtired baby to not only fall asleep but stay asleep.

 I remember my dad was holding Avery when she was just a few weeks old and her awake window was coming to an end, so I simply told my dad to “let her fall asleep.”

 He didn’t stand up and start bouncing, and didn’t start singing and rocking, he simply stopped playing with and engaging her on his legs, and instead snuggled her on his shoulder – and within a few minutes she was out!